 For the three-month period ended March 31, 2022 and year ended December 31, 2021, \$433.6 and \$813.2 were reported as deferred outflows of resources related to OPEB.
 This amount includes both MTA's contributions subsequent to the measurement date and an implicit rate subsidy adjustment that will be recognized as a reduction of the net OPEB liability in the year ended December 31, 2022 and December 31, 2020, respectively.
-Other amounts reported as deferred outflows of resources and deferred inflows of resources related to OPEB at December 31, 2021 will be recognized in OPEB expense as follows:
+Other amounts reported as deferred outflows of resources related to OPEB at December 31, 2021 will be recognized in OPEB expense as follows: